LanDinh/khaleesi-ninja/documentation/folder-structure/kubernetes.md

 ![Kubernetes Logical Structure](/documentation/images/folder-structure/kubernetes-logical-structure.svg)

-Each app has the same base structure within kubernetes.
+Each site has the same base structure within kubernetes.

 It has a `frontend`, which serves the SPA to the user via an `ingress` configuration.
 There are multiple `microservices` which have access to their own `postgres` databases deployed by `kubegres`.